Most of the links on this page lead to further explanation and supporting evidence.

 The Liberal Party's systematic attacks on sustainable energy and support for the fossil fuel industry in its campaign to stop the rise in sustainable energy shows a complete abandonment of ethical standards.

 Back in 2012 you gave a speech in the Australian Parliament in which you made a number of very questionable, even false, claims against wind power.
-I will not list them here, you may recall that I published them at the time in the Web page [This Web page].
-The Web page is still available.
+I will not list them here, you may recall that I published them at the time in this Web page.

 I'm sure that you are aware that, at the time of writing, something like 80 percent of South Australia's wind power, and 40 percent of Australia's wind power, are in your electoral division of Grey.
 Plainly they have been a major financial development and are an important employer in your electorate; the wind turbines in your electorate generate a large part of South Australia's electricity.

-You would also know, in spite of all the misinformation to the contrary, that South Australia's adoption of a high percentage of renewable energy has been a great success, as I've written at http://ramblingsdc.net/Australia/SaSuccess.html.
+You would also know, in spite of all the misinformation to the contrary, that South Australia's adoption of a high percentage of renewable energy has been a great success, as I've written at SA's success with renewable energy.
 The new Liberal Marshall SA government has recognised this success and will continue the previous Labor SA government's support for renewable energy development.